 Stage R: MSc research dissertation stage

-This stage lasts for one further academic year, to a total of three academic years for the full MSc programme (stages T1, T2 and R), and includes a dissertation of 60 credits at Level 7, to achieve a total of at least 180 credits at Level 7 to complete the MSc programme.
+This stage lasts for one further academic year, to a total of three academic years for the full MSc programme (stages T1, T2 and R), and includes a dissertation of 60 credits at Level 7, to achieve a total of 180 credits at Level 7 to complete the MSc programme.

 The total normal duration to complete the full MSc programme (stages T1, T2 and R) is three academic years on a part-time basis, from the date of initial registration on the MSc programme.

 You may exit after stage T1 with a Postgraduate Certificate, if you have gained at least 60 credits, only where this includes the award of credit for three particular modules.

 You may exit after stage T2 with a Postgraduate Diploma, or progress to the MSc dissertation, if you have gained at least 120 credits, only where this includes the award of credit for four particular modules.

 Your dissertation, normally be no longer than 20,000 words, will embody the results of your period of project work.

 The dissertation is worth 60 credits and, in combination with the PgCert/PgDip taught stages, will be weighted 50% for the purpose of calculating the final mark: